MoMA PS1: Later development

 In 2008, following the completion of a 10-year merger process with MoMA, Alana Heiss retired as director of P.S.
 1 Contemporary Art Center after 36 years.
 In 2009, Klaus Biesenbach was named Director of the renamed MoMA PS1.
 Biesenbach had first joined at PS1 as a curator in 1997, and subsequently held the positions of Curator in MoMA's Department of Film and Media and Chief Curator of MoMA's Department of Media and Performance Art.
 Biesenbach left the museum for the Museum of Contemporary Art in Los Angeles in July 2018, leaving the museum temporarily without a director.

 In November 2018, MoMA PS1 art handlers demonstrated outside the museum to earn the same pay as similar workers at MoMA in Manhattan, and in March 2019, the museum paid a settlement with a curator who accused the museum of rescinding a job offer due to pregnancy.
 In June 2019, Kate Fowle was announced as the museum's new director.
 In November 2019, a new restaurant opened in the museum.

 Following a longer than initially expected closure for the coronavirus pandemic, on April 13, 2020, MoMA PS1 told its employees there would be furloughs due to the museum facing its "most serious financial crisis" ever, with impact to be felt "for years to come," according to director Kate Fowle.
 70% of the museum's workforce was furloughed, leaving 17 employees working at the museum.
 During the George Floyd protests in New York City in June 2020, the museum and the Brooklyn Museum were the only two major art institutions to participate in the Open Your Lobby initiative, which asks businesses to provide protestors with shelter or resources.
+After the entrepreneur Sonya Yu donated $900,000 in late 2025, MoMA PS1 announced that it would offer free admission for three years starting in January 2026.